 exposures to a nondescript gray to brown mud.
 Areas underlain by

 Mancos Shale tend to quickly erode into low relief, sparsely

 Although there are exposures in the northern Jemez, they tend to be rather poor.
 Here is an exposure above the cliffs of Paguate Sandstone on the east side of the Rio Encino valley.
 The mudstone has weathered to yellowish-gray mud, mantled with basalt boulders from the La Grulla beds.

 Badly weathered Mancos Shale in the northern Jemez.
 36 9.859N 106 31.839W

 However, there are extensive exposures in the Cerrillos

 area of New Mexico, southeast of the Jemez, a historically

 important mining district.
-In this drier climate, these are better
+In this drier climate, and with some